AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 ## Catalog data retention policy

-If you do not submit a search query for the catalog data in your staging environment for 90 consecutive days, the catalog data is set to hibernation mode and no data is returned for any search query.
+If you do not submit a search query for the catalog data in your testing environment for 90 consecutive days, the catalog data is set to hibernation mode and no data is returned for any search query.
 Catalog data in your production environment is not affected by this policy.

-To re-activate the catalog data in your staging environment, [submit a support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#experience-league-start-page)  with the title: "Reactivate [!DNL Live Search]" and include the environment IDs.
-The catalog data in your staging environment should be restored within couple of hours.
+To re-activate the catalog data in your testing environment, [submit a support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#experience-league-start-page)  with the title: "Reactivate [!DNL Live Search]" and include the environment IDs.
+The catalog data in your testing environment should be restored within couple of hours.